pierky/dockerfiles/openbgpd/README.md

 This image is based on the 8.2 version of [OpenBGPD Portable](https://github.com/openbgpd-portable/).

+**Please note**: this image includes the patch released to address this issue: https://github.com/openbgpd-portable/openbgpd-portable/issues/64

 It has been created to run live tests for the ARouteServer project: https://github.com/pierky/arouteserver

 # Tag `8.0`